singularityhacker/Content/singularity-hacker-book/the-singularity.md

 List all the things that people said a computer would never be able to do and the dates when computers did those things.
 How great was the gap?

 Accelerated Change

-> “We are currently preparing students for jobs that don’t yet exist using technologies that haven’t been invented … in order to solve problems we don’t even know are problems yet.” - [Karl Fisch](https://www.edsurge.com/news/2018-11-06-has-shift-happened-revisiting-a-viral-video-from-2008)

 One characteristic of the theory of the technological singularity is accelerated change or time compression as some have called it.
 It’s simple.
 The idea is that the approaching changes in technology and society are accelerating and will continue to do so until we reach the point beyond which its impossible to imagine or predict.
 In fact, the changes are predicted to come so fast that people suffer from something called future shock.
 These observations were made before modern computers too.